avaneev/biteopt/README.md

 results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 2000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 10000 iterations (harder functions may require more iterations to converge).
+Most classic 2-dimensional problems converge in 300 iterations.

 The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.
 Rogue optimums may not be